Withdrawals, Rollovers and Loans

 You can also discuss your options with a Mutual of America loan specialist by calling 800.468.3785.

-Once you complete the form for an Individual IRA, Roth IRA or FPA, you can mail the form and any additional documentation to the following address:
+You can mail your form and any additional documentation to the following address:

 Mutual of America Financial Group Withdrawal Processing Center